Humberto-Pineda/reading-notes/class3.md

 ***Loop*** is useful in JS when you want to run a particluar code many times over.
 Instead of re-writing the code over and over again or copying and pasting, you can create a loop that can run as many times as you want it to.
 100 times?
 1000 times?
 The sky is the limit.

+## Things I want to know more about

++ CSS capabilities and format options